 Operational Efficiency

-Understanding lead times allows businesses to optimize workflows.
+Understanding the production timeline allows businesses to optimize workflows.

 Cost Reduction